JWKennington/sxolar/README.md

 to be used in any python application.
 The tools are designed to be used in place of the [Arxiv API](https://arxiv.org/help/api/index), with a simpler interface and more features, including

-- Searching and downloading papers
+* Searching and filtering papers
-- Creating personalized search indices for easy repeated searches
+* Creating personalized search summaries
-- Exploring the network of citations between papers
+* Persisting useful searches for automated search digests

 Ultimately, the goal of this project is to provide a set of tools that can be used to build a personalized search engine for academic papers, with the ability to search, download, and explore the network of citations between papers.